LSDOlab/ozone/README.md

 # Introduction
 `Ozone` is a Python library for solving ordinary differential equations (ODEs) within gradient-based optimization algorithms.
 The ODEs can be solved via one of four available solution approaches (time-marching, time-marching with checkpointing, Picard iteration, and collocation) using any explicit or implicit Runge--Kutta method.
 Automatic derivatives with respect to parameters and timespans are available for all approaches and methods.

 `Ozone` is implemented using the [Computational System Design Language](https://github.com/LSDOlab/CSDL_alpha) (`CSDL`), a framework for building and solving optimization models.
 To use `ozone`, users must work within the `CSDL` framework.
-For guidance on how to use `CSDL`, please refer to its [documentation](https://csdl-alpha.readthedocs.io/en/latest/).
+For guidance on how to use `CSDL`, please refer to its [documentation](https://csdl-alpha.readthedocs.io/en/latest/). `Ozone` also uses [modopt](https://github.com/LSDOlab/modopt) to interface to optimization algorithms.

 We encourage users to look at the examples:
 * [Lotka Volterra](examples/simple_examples/lotka_volterra.py)